NYC Audubon: "It's Your Tern!" Festival

 There will be expert bird walks and talks by NYC Audubon’s Susan Elbin and Governors Island National Park Volunteer, Annie Barry.
 There will be hands-on activities for the whole family!

+The festival will take place in the South Battery Triangle.
 In case of rain, the event will be moved to House 17 in Nolan Park.

 No registration is required for this event.